log scanning - a silent revolution in the sawmill industry

 how are industrial CT scanning services helping the sawmill industry?

 One of the nightmares of the sawmill industry is low-yield compared to the huge investments because a log which looks healthy from outside may be decaying from inside.
 Predicting the quality of the wood from inside has long remained a mystery but not anymore.
 Today, with the help of non-destructive technologies, companies can locate and classify the defects in the log.
 It only helps in improving the overall yield but also boosts the volume.
 Furthermore, by identifying decay and flaws, the sawmill industry will improve the much-needed efficiency in the production.
 The non-destructive technology can identify tree rings, cracks, rots, resin pockets and knots before the timber is sawn.

 Furthermore, it can also determine the density of the wood.
 With industrial CT scanning, companies can identify and choose the best log to tailor the product.
-Interestingly, new industrial CT scanners in the market increase the valuation of coniferous trees by 15% and broadleaf trees by 24%.
+Interestingly, in the market increase the valuation of coniferous trees by 15% and broadleaf trees by 24%.

 How does industrial ct scanning identify wood flaws?